 The UCAS system is very different to Ireland’s CAO system.
-When you apply to colleges and universities in the UK through UCAS, you will know what grades you will need to meet in your Leaving Certificate before you begin sitting the exams.
+When you apply to colleges and universities in the UK through UCAS, you will know what grades you will need to meet in your Leaving Certificate before you begin the exams.
 With the CAO, the points required for a course can fluctuate depending on how many people apply for it.
-You will not know whether you have met the course requirements until the CAO offers are released.
+You will not know whether you meet the course requirements until the CAO offers are released.

 When you are applying through UCAS, you will be asked to submit a personal statement, predicted grades and references.